Get a free, no obligation personal loan quote with rates as low as 9.99%

 Things You Should Know When Getting A New Construction Mortgage

-One of the most important things to think about when getting a new construction mortgage is the New Home Warranty policies.
-Before releasing the funds from each draw, the lender will send out an inspector to make sure that the home builders are following these policies.
+• Warranty policies.
+One of the most important things when getting a new construction mortgage is the New Home Warranty policies.
+Before releasing the funds from each draw, the lender will send an inspector to ensure the builders follow these policies.
 Failure to follow these policies could result in you not getting the funds you need.

-Another thing to know is that you, as the borrower, are responsible for inspection costs.
+• Inspection costs.
+As the borrower, you are responsible for inspection costs.
 Generally, you will have to pay these out of your pocket, although some lenders will let you deduct appraisal and progress inspection fees from your draws.

 Should You Get A Self-Build Mortgage Or Buy From A Builder?

-Whether you should get a self-build mortgage or buy from a builder really depends on how much control you want over the home building process.
+Whether you should get a self-build mortgage or buy from a builder depends on how much control you want over the home-building process.

 Self-Build Mortgage